 Please be aware that there is an issue with safety and adhere to the following guidelines whilst at Boundary Park:

-- There may be some Sundays when the lake is unavailable and the sailing day will be moved to a Monday.
+There may be some Sundays when the lake is unavailable and the sailing day will be moved to a Monday.
 Full details will be advised in advance and our Calendar has the relevant dates.
-From November to February the available light restricts the finish time to 3pm.

-- If you start to feel ill whilst at the water tell someone your exact symptoms, any medication you are taking and decide what action to take.
+If you start to feel ill whilst at the sailing site tell someone your exact symptoms, any medication you are taking and decide what action to take.
 Do not keep it to yourself as any delay may have serious consequences.

 The above rules were revised and adopted at the club Annual General Meeting on 8th January 2013.